Unleash Your Inner Artist: Here’s How to Become a Successful Graphic Designer

 A picture is worth a thousand words — and maybe just as many dollars.
 Graphic designers work in a competitive but exhilarating and fulfilling field in which they combine their passion for art and love of technology to create compelling design work for logos, websites, flyers, brochures, infographics and more.

-If you have been a lifelong artist and are looking for a way to apply your talents in your career, consider studying to become a graphic designer.
-According to the Bureau of Labor Statistics, the median salary for graphic designers is $48,700 annually, plus the benefits that come with working in a typical office role (paid vacations, paid holidays, sick leave, health insurance, etc.).
+If you have been a lifelong artist and are looking for a way to apply your talents in your career, consider finding out how to become a graphic designer.
+According to the Bureau of Labor Statistics, the median annual salary for graphic designers is $50,370, plus the benefits that come with working in a typical office role (paid vacations, paid holidays, sick leave, health insurance, etc.).

 What can make graphic design an even more lucrative career choice is the flexibility to do freelance work.
-According to professional blogger Miranda Marquit, a common hourly rate for freelance graphic design work is $75 to $150, though as a freelance designer, you can set your own hourly or per-project rates above or below that range.
+A common hourly rate for freelance graphic design work is $65 to $150, though as a freelance designer, you can set your own hourly or per-project rates above or below that range.

-What Is the Day-to-Day Like for a Graphic Designer?
+What’s the Day-to-Day Work Like for a Graphic Designer?

 Parker Myers is a graphic designer at the Nashville, Tennessee, office of market-research firm Forrester Research, headquartered near Boston.

-Myers told me that, in his current role, he spends his days using software like Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Microsoft PowerPoint to build presentation graphics, interactive tools for websites, infographics and similar materials.
+Myers told me in 2018 that he spends his days using software like Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Microsoft PowerPoint to build presentation graphics, interactive tools for websites, infographics and similar materials.
 He also keeps an ongoing dialogue within his organization regarding branding (fonts, colors, etc.).